122nd Fighter Wing brings home top Air Show award

-The U.S. Air Force Thunderbirds announced the Fort Wayne Air Show as the "Military Show Site of the Year" for the 2022 show season Dec.
-21, 2022 at the 122nd Fighter Wing, Fort Wayne, Indiana.
+FORT WAYNE AIR NATIONAL GUARD BASE, Ind. - The U.S. Air Force Thunderbirds announced the Fort Wayne Air Show as the "Military Show Site of the Year" for the 2022 show season.
 This marks an unprecedented two consecutive air shows the Fort Wayne Air Show has received the prestigious award, last receiving the award for the 2019 Fort Wayne Air Show.

-(U.S. Air National Guard photo by Master Sgt.
-William Hopper)
+The entire Thunderbird squadron of over 120 personnel voted on the award based on the best adherence to the support manual, organization, and above and beyond hospitality for not only the Thunderbird team, but all air show performers, volunteers and staff.
+This award highlights to the air show industry what sites are putting on the best show, which ultimately helps the Thunderbird team in their goal of recruiting, retaining, and inspiring the next generation of Airmen.

+"It takes a tremendous amount of team effort and planning to host an event of this caliber," said Lt.
+Col. "Mad Dawg" Frazier, Air Operations Director.
+"Our entire military and civilian air show team is one of the best in the industry and for the past two shows, the U.S. Air Force Thunderbirds acknowledged that."

 |Date Taken: